There are no fiduciary duties for a successor trustee of California trusts to perform until the creator of the trust cannot perform their duties.

 - File income tax returns

-- Manage filing the estate tax return
+- Manage to file the estate tax return

 - Prepare the trusts final account

 - Make distributions to beneficiaries of the trust according to the terms of the trust document

 A successor trustee continues to manage the trust if the trust does not end when the creator dies.
 A trustee’s duty continues according to the terms of the trust.

 What happens if the creator of a Trust becomes incapacitated?

 The successor trustee duties are to manage the trust and manage the care of the person, including health care.

 These duties may require a consultation with an attorney, third party advisors or a trust company to get help with investments and understanding the duties and responsibilities outlined in the trust agreement.

 A successor trustee need not have a business law degree or be a CPA.

 It only makes sense to appoint a responsible person who is dependable and attentive to the responsibilities and duties.